 This site is dedicated to our Action Air sites at Ombersley and Hartlebury.
-If your interest is in Airsoft Skirmishing, please follow the link below to our Skirmish Site Pages.
+If your interest is in Airsoft Skirmishing, please return to our Home Page and click on the Skirmish Site Link.

 The purpose of the Action Air section of The Club is to promote skills in the amateur sport of Action Air Shooting at various locations.
 This includes such disciplines as IPSC, IDPA, IPAS, and any other forms of Action Air shooting that The Club wishes to conduct.

 At our indoor venues Armoury Action Air shoot Action Air Practical Pistol, using a range of Airsoft Pistols, most of which have been adapted to ensure accuracy and improved performance.
 This is an exciting dynamic form of shooting, requiring tactical awareness, speed and accuracy.
 Targets are engaged from various positions, such as from a seated position, from behind cover, through apertures such as windows, and using both strong and weak hands.

 We also shoot 3 Gun, using the same Airsoft Pistols, and adding in Gas Operated Pump Action Airsoft Shotguns, and both Gas and Battery Powered Airsoft Rifles.

 A great advantage with these disciplines is that they can be shot indoors, with many clubs using village halls, sports clubs and similar venues.

 We cater for all people no matter what their level of experience.
 Full support, training and hire equipment is always available on site, and support and coaching, from Beginner to advanced, is available from our team.